-- Ranged Attacks may not be performed while engaged. - A unit must have a Ranged Attack to select the Ranged Attack option. - When a unit performs a Ranged Attack, it may first shift up to 2". - Once this shift is completed, the unit will then select 1 enemy unit in Line of Sight and within range of its Ranged Attack and resolve an attack against that enemy (see Resolving Attacks, pg.
-19).
+- Ranged Attacks may not be performed while engaged. - A unit must have a Ranged Attack, and a viable target within their maximum range (including after their shift, see below). - When a unit performs a Ranged Attack, it may first shift up to 2", so long as, at the end of that shift, a viable target is still within their maximum range and Line of Sight. - Once this shift is completed, the unit will then select 1 enemy unit in Line of Sight and within range of its Ranged Attack and resolve an attack against that enemy (see Resolving Attacks, pg.
+17).